Data Security vs Compliance: What Canadian Businesses Get Wrong

 The Personal Information Protection and Electronic Documents Act is the federal privacy law governing most private-sector organizations in Canada.
 PIPEDA establishes 10 fair information principles that every business collecting personal information must follow, regardless of industry.
 These principles require you to be accountable for data handling, identify purposes before collecting, obtain consent, limit collection and use, keep data accurate, safeguard it, be transparent, and grant individuals access to their information.

 PIPEDA violations can result in orders to correct practices, publish corrections, and pay damages to affected individuals.
 The Office of the Privacy Commissioner can investigate complaints and recommend remedies.
-While PIPEDA itself does not impose fixed fines like some jurisdictions, provincial privacy laws and emerging case law have established that organizations can be liable for damages, breach notification costs, legal defense, and reputational harm when a breach occurs and controls are found inadequate.
+While PIPEDA itself doesn’t impose fixed fines like some jurisdictions, proposed legislation (Bill C-27) would introduce penalties of up to CA$25 million or 5% of gross global revenue — whichever is greater (Osler, 2026).
+Provincial privacy laws and emerging case law have already established that organizations can be liable for damages, breach notification costs, legal defense, and reputational harm when a breach occurs and controls are found inadequate.

 Provincial Privacy Laws: Your Real Compliance Boundary

-PIPEDA does not apply everywhere.
+PIPEDA doesn’t apply everywhere.
 Alberta, British Columbia, and Quebec have their own private-sector privacy legislation that replaces PIPEDA in those provinces.
 Ontario, Nova Scotia, Newfoundland and Labrador, and New Brunswick have separate laws specifically for health information.
-If your business operates across provinces or handles data from multiple regions, you must comply with the laws of each jurisdiction where your data subjects reside.
+If your business operates across provinces or handles data from multiple regions, you’ve got to comply with the laws of each jurisdiction where your data subjects reside.

 Alberta’s Personal Information Protection Act, British Columbia’s Personal Information Protection Act, and Quebec’s Law 25 (which recently overhauled Quebec’s privacy regime) all impose stricter requirements than PIPEDA — including mandatory breach notification, higher penalties for non-compliance, and expanded individual rights.
 Quebec’s Law 25, effective in 2023, includes AI governance provisions and heightened standards for consent and data security that affect any organization processing Quebecers’ data.

-Ontario’s Health Information Protection Act (HIPA) and Alberta’s Health Information Act govern health information held by covered organizations.
+Ontario’s Health Information Protection Act (PHIPA) and Alberta’s Health Information Act govern health information held by covered organizations.
 These laws require privacy officers, documented security measures, incident response plans, and mandatory breach reporting.
 Other provinces have equivalent health privacy statutes.
-If you serve healthcare clients or operate a healthcare provider, you must understand both PIPEDA and your provincial health information law simultaneously.
+If you serve healthcare clients or operate a healthcare provider, you’ve got to understand both PIPEDA and your provincial health information law simultaneously.

 Industry-Specific Frameworks That Override General Law